Make a difference with an Invasive Cardiovascular Technology associate degree.

 What are potential jobs or employment settings for graduates?

 Invasive Cardiovascular Technologists work in hospitals in Cardiac Catheterization Laboratories (Cardiac Cath Lab).
-Technologists assist the physician in utilizing x-ray and monitoring equipment in performing invasive diagnostic tests to determine the condition of the patient's heart.
+Technologists assist the physician in utilizing catheters, balloons, stents and monitoring equipment.
 Technologists also assist the physician in performing interventions such as angioplasty / stent placements and pacemaker insertions.

 What is the most important or unique thing about this program?